 Songwriter, science presenter and ‘Voice of an Angle’ Helen Arney regularly features on TV, Radio and in theatres across the world with her unique mix of stand-up, songs and science.
 You might have seen her explaining physics while riding a rollercoaster for BBC2 Coast, electrifying Sandi Toksvig on QI, singing the periodic table on Channel 4, smashing a wine glass with the power of her voice live on Blue Peter or touring with science comedy phenomenon Festival of the Spoken Nerd.
 She’s also the voice of the The Elements on Amazon Alexa.

-Helen is currently working on several full-length musical theatre projects about teenage jiu jitsu suffragettes, early women astronauts and everything Darwin got wrong about the female of the species.
+Helen is currently working on several full-length musical theatre projects about teenage jiu jitsu suffragettes, early women astronauts, Girton College Fire Brigade and everything Darwin got wrong about the female of the species.
 She has a Physics degree from Imperial College London, a Masters with Distinction in Playwriting and Screenwriting from City University, and has filled several notebooks with rhymes for Uranus (none of which are printable here).

 Helen’s show “Almost Astronauts” – created with Jenna Dyckhoff – was selected for the first Overture Artist Development Programme, after being supported with a week of R&D at Leeds Conservatoire and a grant from the MMD Jane Goodman Writing Fund.
-In 2023 the title song from her show “The Unstoppable Letty Pegg” – based on Iszi Lawrence’s novel and written with composer James Hughes – was a finalist in the Stiles + Drew Best New Song Prize.
-With Jenni Pinnock and Brian Mackewells she is developing “The First Cambridge All-Ladies Fire Brigade” as part of the Birmingham Hippodrome Musical Theatre Writer’s Group, and together with Lucy Armstrong wrote a new festive song for Glyndebourne’s “One Voice” project.
-Helen is a member of Mercury Musical Development’s Advanced Writer’s Lab and a graduate of Book, Music and Lyrics workshops in London.
+In 2023 the title song from her show “The Unstoppable Letty Pegg” – based on Iszi Lawrence’s novel and written with composer James Hughes – was a finalist in the Stiles + Drew Best New Song Prize and is currently being developed in collaboration with National Youth Music Theatre.
+With Jenni Pinnock and Brian Mackenwells she is developing “The First Cambridge All-Ladies Fire Brigade” as part of the inaugural Birmingham Hippodrome Musical Theatre Writer’s Group and Lincoln Arts Centre’s “Innovate Artist” cohort 2025-26, along with support from the British Society for the History of Science.
+Together with Lucy Armstrong, Helen wrote a new festive song for Glyndebourne Opera House and Create Music’s “One Voice” project, sung by 1,200 children across Sussex.
+Helen is a member of Mercury Musical Development’s Advanced Writer’s Lab, the Royal Opera House “Engender” mentoring programme, and a graduate of Book, Music and Lyrics workshops in London.
+In August 2025 she was awarded an Arts Council “Develop Your Creative Practice” grant to develop bookwriting skills for large cast, young company new British musicals.

 Press quotes